 After graduating from the Doctor of Pharmacy program at Purdue University, Dr. Tupas completed PGY-1 and PGY-2 residencies specializing in ambulatory care pharmacy at Saint Joseph Health System in Mishawaka, IN.
 She is board certified in Pharmacotherapy (BCPS) as well as ambulatory care (BCACP).
-In her current role as an Assistant Professor of Clinical Sciences at Roosevelt University, she primarily teaches in the Integrated Sequence courses, and she will coordinate a Postgraduate Preparation elective in the 2020-2021 academic year.
+In her current role as an Assistant Professor of Clinical Sciences at Roosevelt University, she primarily teaches in the Integrated Sequence courses and coordinates a Postgraduate Preparation elective in the winter term.
 She also serves as co-advisor to the Pharmacy Student Council (PSC).

 Research areas of interest include global health and the scholarship of teaching and learning.
-She is currently collaborating with the Baylor College of Medicine International Pediatric AIDS Initiative (BIPAI) in the delivery and assessment of a continuing professional development (CPD) curriculum for their clinic staff in sub-Saharan Africa.
+Her current projects include an evaluation of the teaching of systemic racism in PharmD curricula and barriers to implementation nationwide.
+She is also currently collaborating with the Baylor College of Medicine International Pediatric AIDS Initiative (BIPAI) in the delivery and assessment of a continuing professional development (CPD) curriculum for their clinic staff in sub-Saharan Africa.

 - PharmD Pharmacy — Purdue University College of Pharmacy

 - PGY-1 Pharmacy Practice Residency — Saint Joseph Health System, Mishawaka, IN

 - PGY-2 Ambulatory Care Pharmacy — Saint Joseph Health System, Mishawaka, IN